 Every few years, motorcycle enthusiasts are faced with a hard decision.
 Unfortunately, motorcycle helmets do have an expiration date and riders must make the tough transition into buying a new helmet for their safety.

 But that often leaves us with a helmet we can’t use during rides but don’t necessarily want to just throw them away.
-Some helmets are very expensive while others look simply amazing and throwing them away would seem like such a waste.
+Some helmets are very expensive while others look simply amazing, and throwing them away would seem like such a waste.

-Use As Decoration
+Use As A Decoration

 I have seen people do things like turning their motorcycle helmets into lamps.
 It’s very easy and only requires drilling a hole through the helmet itself.
 It would be a perfect office accent or man cave accessory.